(Click to view the HD version of this infographic)

-We analyzed the trends of two e-commerce logistics variables: transit time to first delivery attempt and the success rate of said delivery attempt over the last 7 months and here’s what we found:
+We analyzed the trends of two e-commerce logistics variables: transit time to first delivery attempt and the success rate of said delivery attempt for domestic parcels over the last 7 months and here’s what we found:

 - Transit time to first attempt increased from 2.3 days to 3.0 days (March to April 2020).

 A recent report by Australia Post found a 31% increase in the number of households shopping online in April as compared to the same period last year.
 More Australians are shopping online.
 However, retailers and logistics carriers seemed to struggle to meet this spike in demand; especially at the beginning of the time period when lockdown measures were first put in place.
 For instance, there were delays at Australian ports as most shipments did not provide the required documentation then; which increased supply chain costs.Nevertheless, it appears that both retailers and logistics carriers are gradually taking steps to adapt to this heightened e-commerce demand.
 For instance, in response to the consumer shift towards e-commerce, retail giant Amazon announced in June their plan to build warehouses in Sydney and Melbourne.
 From our data, we do also see average transit times tapering down from the month of May, showing encouraging signs of recovery.

 - The success rate for first attempt deliveries averaged at 94.3% from April to July.
 This is a marked improvement from an average of 82.3% in the first quarter of this year.